 - Inspection and maintenance of thermal insulation protective measures for all battery enclosures.
 These inspections will be completed prior to June 1st on an annual basis. - Inspection and maintenance of waterproofing for damage or degradation, and repair of any identified damage or degraded insulation or other associated forms of waterproofing.
 These inspections will be completed prior to June 1st on an annual basis. - Inspection and maintenance hot weather critical components, primarily consisting of the battery stacks.
-These inspections will be completed prior to June 1st on an annual basis. - Testing or verification of the hot weather critical components prior to June 1st and monthly throughout the summer season. - Review on an annual basis the list of hot weather critical components and update as necessary.This will be completed prior to the submission of the Declaration of Preparedness. - Submit a Declaration of Preparedness to ERCOT once the plan has been enacted and all the necessary inspections/maintenance activities have been performed.
-This will be completed prior to June 1st on an annual basis.
+These inspections will be completed prior to June 1st on an annual basis. - Testing or verification of the hot weather critical components prior to June 1st and monthly throughout the summer season. - Review on an annual basis the list of hot weather critical components and update as necessary.This will be completed prior to the submission of the Declaration of Preparedness.

+KEY CAPTURE Department: Operations

-A STATE OF THE PARTY OF THE PAR Department: Operations ENERGY Policy Subject: Hot Weather Operations Date: 02/23/2024 Review Period: Annually
+ENERGY Policy Subject: Hot Weather Operations

+Date: 09/25/2023 Review Period: Annually